mesosphere/marathon/docs/docs/networking.md

 Bridge mode networking allows you to map host ports to ports inside your containers.
 It is particularly useful if you are using a container image with fixed port assignments that you can't modify.

-Note that when using Docker container images, it is not necessary to `EXPOSE` ports in your Dockerfile.
+**Note:** It is not necessary to `EXPOSE` ports in your Dockerfile when using Docker container images.

 #### Enabling `container/bridge` Mode

-You need to specify `container/bridge` mode through the `networks` property:
+Specify `container/bridge` mode through the `networks` property:

 ```json
   "networks": [ { "mode": "container/bridge" } ],